Basecamp Revamp

 Our persona, Sierra, was useful for describing the customer journey to teammates who were unfamiliar with UX best practices.

 Engage repeat customers in an emotionally impactful way.
+Center sustainability.

 Our data showed that followers of Canada Goose's social media channels also engage with brands which have reputations for sustainable practices, such as Patagonia, the Reformation, and Nanushka.

-Our conclusion was that these customers care about environmental sustainability, and they appreciate being assured that they're buying from brands following best practices.
+These customers care about environmental sustainability, and they appreciate being assured that they're buying from brands following best practices.

 Most people who value the natural world and its beauty feel a sense of responsibility toward protecting the planet.
 Human empathy, as well as social reward and pressure, factor into the concern over sustainability as well.